isomerpages/nhg-ohrpp/_public-awareness/Frequently Asked Questions.md

 <details class="isomer-details">
 <summary>What is Randomization?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>In some Research Studies, Participants are randomised (equivalent to "tossing
+<p>In some Research Studies, Participants are randomized (equivalent to "tossing
 of coin") into treatment groups.
 In some of these studies, neither the Participant nor the Researchers may know what treatment the Participants would receive during the Research Study.</p>